Brian C. Balstad

 While attending law school, Brian served as a law clerk with a student limited practice license in North Dakota and Minnesota, and after acquiring his license to practice law, as an attorney for a law firm in East Grand Forks, Minnesota.
 As a law clerk and attorney, he gained invaluable experience in land use planning and zoning, municipal law, business law, family law, estate planning and probate, and real estate law.
 The cases ranged from very simple and amicable to very complex and highly contested.
 After clerking and practicing law for several years, Brian elected to take a sabbatical from the practice of law to gain administrative experience and to complete the Master of Public Administration graduate program.
 He accepted a position as a Land Use and Zoning Supervisor for a county environmental office in Minnesota with comprehensive county-wide zoning.

-As a Land Use and Zoning Supervisor, Brian gained invaluable experience in every aspect of land use, planning, and zoning and in public administration.
+As a Land Use and Zoning Supervisor, Brian gained invaluable experience in every aspect of land use planning and zoning and in public administration.
 He interpreted, implemented, and enforced the Comprehensive Plan and Zoning Ordinance on a daily basis.
 He facilitated and served in an advisory capacity at public meetings and public hearings of the Planning Commission, Board of County Commissioners, and Board of Adjustment.
-He prepared proposed revisions to the Zoning Ordinance, established and revised implementation and enforcement procedures, reviewed and processed zoning permit, conditional use permit, and variance applications, and performed many other land use, planning, and zoning tasks.
+He prepared proposed revisions to the Zoning Ordinance, established and revised implementation and enforcement procedures, reviewed and processed zoning permit, conditional use permit, and variance applications, and performed many other land use planning and zoning tasks.
 Brian also gained experience in various environmental matters.
-He served as the acting Environmental Office Director in the absence of the Director, served as an alternate member of an inter-agency Technical Evaluation Panel which evaluates site specific technical data, renders interpretations of the Wetland Conservation Act, and issues Findings in regards to the same, administered the Subsurface Sewage Treatment System (STSS) programs and regulations, and assisted with other environmental matters.
+He served as the acting Environmental Office Director in the absence of the Director, served as an alternate member of an inter-agency Technical Evaluation Panel, administered the Subsurface Sewage Treatment System (STSS) programs and regulations, and assisted with other environmental matters.
 He was a member of the Minnesota Association of County Planning and Zoning Administrators and the Minnesota Association of Floodplain Managers.

 Brian elected to return to the practice of law and practiced law at the law firm where he previously practiced.
 He practiced in the areas of land use planning and zoning, municipal law, business law and nonprofit organizations, family law, estate planning and probate, and real estate law.
 He continued to practice law at the aforementioned law firm until he elected to establish the Balstad Law Firm.

-At the Balstad Law Firm, Brian practices the following areas of law: Land Use Planning and Zoning, Businesses and Nonprofit Organizations, and Estate Planning and Probate.
+At the Balstad Law Firm, Brian practices the following areas of law: Land Use Planning and Zoning and Businesses and Nonprofit Organizations.

 Brian has provided continuing education presentations regarding land use planning and zoning law, eminent domain and condemnation law, public and private nuisances, easements, and other real property subjects to attorneys, paralegals, engineers, land surveyors, and planners.
 He has also presented on the topics of government, legislative processes, and lobbying.